 - Minor hiss audible in quiet music

-These are solid true wireless earphones, with nicely balanced sound that doesn’t leave you feeling you’ve traded away all fidelity just to get rid of the wires.
-Bluetooth signal is great, too, with virtually no blips or interference to spoil the experience.
+These put in a solid performance, with a sound that’s nicely balanced and doesn’t leave you with the feeling that you’ve traded away fidelity just to get rid of the wires.
+Bluetooth strength is great, too, with virtually no blips or interference to mar the experience.

-Other neat extras you don’t often get in an ‘entry-level’ true wireless pair include a voice prompt to notify you of the battery level and controls on the earpieces.
-The Motorola Stream are also water-resistant to the IP54 standard – meaning they’re seriously sweat-proof, but shouldn’t be dipped in water for a wash.
+Other neat extras you don’t often get in an ‘entry-level’ true wireless pair include a voice prompt to notify you of battery levels and controls on the earpieces.
+The Stream are also water-resistant to the IP54 standard.
+Good enough for sweat but avoid dipping them in water for a wash.

-Low points include a slight hissy bed to the sound – which is a shame, but not truly distracting when music plays – and poor battery life.
+The sound can be come across as slightly hissy a times.
+It’s a shame but not wholly distracting, while another drawback is the poor battery.
 Two hours between charges will test the patience of many, although the battery case provides two full recharges before needing to be plugged in using the micro-USB cable.

 - Strong Bluetooth connection